Bhardwaj-Arin/Whatsapp-Chat-Analysis/README.md

 But this app isn't a simple webpage — it's a live, interactive app that needs to open a real-time connection to fully "wake up" and load its fonts, icons, and layout.
-When Chrome/Edge tries to secretly pre-load it in the background, that wake-up process doesn't always finish properly.
-So when you actually click the link, you land on a half-loaded copy of the page instead of a fresh one — which is why it looks broken.
+When Chrome/Edge tries to secretly pre-load it in the background, that wake-up process doesn't finish properly, and the browser can keep serving you that same broken, half-loaded copy — which is why it looks broken, and why even reloading the page doesn't always fix it.
+Opening the link fresh (new tab or Incognito) forces the browser to skip the broken pre-loaded copy and load the real thing.

 (This is also exactly why **Brave** browser doesn't have this problem — Brave blocks this kind of background pre-loading by default for privacy